 Maximum length of ventricular signs on bipolar electrogram

-Time frame: first 30 minutes after the intervention
+Time frame: Immediately (first 30 minutes) after the intervention and again 12 months after

-Time frame: first 30 minutes after the intervention
+Time frame: During the first 72 hours following the intervention

 Spontaneous type 1 Brugada electrocardiographic pattern in standard12 lead and superior leads electrocardiogram